wessaunders/coding-guidelines/javascript-guidelines.md

 # Javascript Coding Guidelines

 This is intended to establish coding and styling guidelines for javascript.
+The intention is that all code in any code base should look like a single person typed it, no matter how many people contributed.

 # Table of contents
 - [Basic Principles](#basic-principles)